In this article, we will explain how to use effective dashboard design in Excel using grouped shapes and mockups to create a dashboard layout.

 We have divided the pack into two sections:

-You can download the most known chart types and the newest generation charts also.
+You can also download the most known chart types and the newest generation charts.
 In the picture below, we only show a fragment of the type of charts we have made the mockups of.
-We have built every type of chart that is supported by Excel, and it would take a really long time to list all of them, so we have highlighted / underlined the most important ones.
+We have built every type of chart that Excel supports, and it would take a long time to list all of them, so we have highlighted the most important ones.

-- The Label is a text field where we can put descriptions and short instructions for the user can quickly and clearly see how things work.
+- The Label is a text field where we can put descriptions and short instructions for the user to see how things work quickly.

 - With the help of the Group Box square, we can switch very easily between groups, names, and lists.

-- The name of the Button itself is talkative: if the user intervenes, namely pushes the button, a short task, or even a VBA macro will startup.
+- The button’s name is talkative: if the user intervenes, namely pushes the button, a short task or even a VBA macro will start.

-- Use check box if you want to apply multiple selections so practically we can give complex conditions.
+- Use the check box if you want to apply multiple selections so practically, we can give complex conditions.

 Effective Dashboard Design using Grid layouts

-Above all, let us see this typical grid layout below!
-A common practice that an organization or organizational unit uses consistent schemes.
-This means that the information flow between departments provided by the use of already defined structures or schemes.
+Check this typical grid layout below!
+A common practice is that an organization or organizational unit uses consistent schemes.
+This means the information flow between departments is provided using already-defined structures or schemes.

-Besides the professional looks, the co-workers of the company can also interpret the information in the simplest manner.
+Besides the professional looks, the company’s co-workers can interpret the information.

 Apply Corporate color schemes and typography

-After the department has decided on the type of grid dashboard layout they will use, then the color scheme and font type can be assigned to the report.
+After the department has decided on the grid dashboard layout they will use, the color scheme and font type can be assigned to the report.
 Make a template that contains the following style, color codes, and font types.

 Key benefits of implementing flat color schemes: